molily/testing-angular/testing-components.md

 });
 ```

 Using `describe`, we define a test suite for the `CounterComponent`.
-Inside, there are two `beforeEach` blocks.
-The first `beforeEach` block configures the `TestBed`.
-The second renders the Component.
+In contains a `beforeEach` block that configures the `TestBed` and renders the Component.

 <aside class="margin-note">Async compilation</aside>

-You might wonder why the function in the `beforeEach` block is marked as an `async` function.
+You might wonder why the function passed to `beforeEach` is marked as an `async` function.
 It is because `compileComponents` is an asynchronous operation.
 To compile the Components, Angular needs to fetch external the template files referenced by `templateUrl`.

 If you are using the Angular CLI, which is most likely, the template files are already included in the test bundle.
 So they are available instantly.
 If you are not using the CLI, the files have to be loaded asynchronously.